cotcac/loadbalancer-nodejs-nginx/nginx/readme.md

 docker run -p 3006:80 -d load-balance-nginx
 ```
 # Where
-- build to build the iamges
+- build to build the image
-- -t tags the images
+- -t tags the image
-- run Run the images
+- run make an instance running container from the image
 - -p expose images ip to host machine.
 - -d run in background.
 - .
 Find Dockerfind in currect directory